helmuthj/Autocompletion/README.md

 ```

 ### Building the IntelliJ project
-- In IntelliJ, make sure that under Project Settings->Artifacts building a JAR "from modules with dependencies" in configured.
+- In IntelliJ, make sure under Project Settings->Artifacts building a JAR "from modules with dependencies" in configured.
+- Make sure under Project Settings->Modules /src is marked as Source Folder
+- Make sure under Project Settings->Modules /data is marked as Resource Folder
+- Make sure the KotlinJavaRuntime is configured: Tools->Kotlin->Configure Kotlin in Project
 - Hit "Build Artifacts"

 ### Running